-Prize giving should to take place within 20 minutes after the conclusion of the race.
-Compulsory participation of top three finishers in must have to be present on the podium. prize giving ceremony.
+Prize giving to take place within 20 minutes after the conclusion of the race.
+Compulsory participation of top three finishers in prize giving ceremony.
 Penalty if not present (12.2.1)

 2.4.7.1 MATCH RACE and SPEED TRIAL